 |District of Columbia||223|

-The average of all the 2017 PSAT NMSQT qualifying scores is 218.
-Sorry to those students in New Jersey and Washington, DC: you'll have to aim significantly higher and achieve a PSAT Selection Index merit cutoff of 223.
+The average of all the PSAT NMSQT qualifying scores is 218.
+Sorry to those students in New Jersey and Washington, DC: you'll have to aim significantly higher and get a Selection Index of at least 223.

 Any American students studying in international schools abroad will also have to meet whatever the highest state's cutoff score is.
 As for boarding school attendees?
 You'll be measured against a regional cutoff; it usually equals the highest cutoff of the state within your regional grouping.